mezgerj/debit-scheduler-takehome/README.md

 There is a lot of flexibility to this exercise... and it’s intentional.
 We always appreciate clean, well-documented code, but we’re also looking to see how you approach problems and make tradeoffs.
 We’re just as interested to discuss your design as we are to see a working app.
 The boilerplate code in this project should serve as a foundation; feel free to make modifications, write helper functions, extend tests, etc.

 This project is designed to take **45 minutes**, no more than 1 hour, but we respect your right to work on it as needed on your own time.
-Fork this repo to get started.
+Clone this repo to get started.
 Please send the recruiter a link to your solution within a week.

 ## Deliverable